marcodelmastro/AdventOfCode2017/README.md

   * A sort of Conway's Game of Life with pre-ritten evolution/expansion rules. `numpy` to rotate and flip, a lot array broadcasting.
 * **Day 22**: 2021-02-11
   * Another sort of Conway's Game of Life, now with a vector changing the grid status and moving accoridng to it.
 Again, using complex numbers for position and (change or) direction proves very handy!
 Grid status saved in a dictionary since the grid size is infininte.
+* **Day 23**:
+  * Part 1: 2021-02-11.
+Again a pseudo-assembly interpreter.
+  * Part 2: **TODO** In order to do this I should probably figure out what the program is doing in Part 2, and then coding in a more efficient way...